 Have faith in its course.

-In the teaching/discussion of January 9, we will explore the experience of living in the world from the ‘perspective’ of not knowing.
+In the teaching/discussion, we will explore the experience of living in the world from the ‘perspective’ of not knowing.
 How do we learn to identify and trust this direct, spontaneous speaking and acting?
 In Affirming Faith in Mind we read “thus walking freely, undisturbed”.
 What is it like to live in this way?
 We have all experienced such freedom.
 Right here, right now, how can we miss it?